Last Updated on December 9, 2020 by Luke Feldbrugge

 - SpotCrime: It is free to use.
 It maps crimes but also provides an alert service via email or several social platforms, including Facebook and Twitter.
 They gather public information from law enforcement departments and media outlets to map out neighborhood crimes.
 It also allows a user to report a crime or tip anonymously.

 There is something to consider before buying a home in a higher crime neighborhood.
 Even if you’re comfortable living in an area with higher crime, others may be reluctant.
 This can make it harder to resell your home if you decide to move.
 Then again, if the neighborhood improves, you could see your home value increase at a much faster rate than a neighborhood with less crime.
-Doing your research and learning about recent neighborhood trends is a helpful strategy to finding the right home for you and your family, and making sound financial investment in your home for the future.
+Doing your research and learning about recent neighborhood trends is a helpful strategy to finding the right home for you and your family, and making a sound financial investment in your home for the future.
 On the other hand, you might find that you live in an area of previously low crime but it has become a crime hot-spot since you have lived there.
 If this is the case and you don’t want to move, there are options available to make your house safer.
 Replacement Window Installation is one option, for example, that can instantly make it harder for people to break into your home.
 Modern windows and doors come with a range of security features, from toughened glass to impenetrable frames and locks, meaning you’ll have peace of mind that your house is secure 24/7.

 Factor #3: Community and House Amenities

 Sure, you want a home that has enough bedrooms, bathrooms and overall square footage to meet your needs.
 But, buying a house is so much more.
 We created a one-sheeter, printable Home Buying Checklist that provides a great overview of many house amenities to consider.
 Here is a brief breakdown of main categories of house amenities to think about: